AIR WATER SYRINGE

 Money in the majority of dental offices is very tight and a dentist, orthodontist and hygienist are trained to watch what they spend.

-Due to restricted budgets, offices purchase only the necessities needed to perform their daily tasks and duties.
-Spending money on optional equipment that is not deemed to be a necessity is very rare.
-You would be surprised at what certain dental offices do to cut costs.
-There have been cases where a dentist, orthodontist, and hygienist reused latex gloves, reused disposable air water syringe tips, matrix bands, saliva ejectors, and many other items trying to cut their spending costs.
-These “shortcuts” create risky dental procedures that could end up harming patients.
-This risky behavior is caused by a dentist, orthodontist, and hygienist trying to work within a tight budget.
+Due to restricted budgets, offices typically purchase only the necessary items for their daily tasks and duties.
+Spending money on optional equipment that is not considered a necessity is very rare.
+You might be surprised at the measures certain dental offices take to cut costs.
+There have been cases where dentists, orthodontists, and hygienists reused latex gloves, as well as disposable air water syringe tips, matrix bands, saliva ejectors, and many other items in an attempt to reduce their expenses.
+These "shortcuts" lead to risky dental procedures that could potentially harm patients.
+This risky behavior arises from the professionals trying to work within a tight budget.

-When offices are trying to cut costs, what other safety items are deemed unnecessary?
+When offices attempt to cut costs, what other safety items do they consider unnecessary?

 CURRENT AIR WATER SYRINGE SYSTEMS ARE FLAWED